saurabhkumar70049/DSA/README.md

 # saurabhkumar70049.github.io
-this just a practice repository
+this is just a practice repository